Almost Isotropy-Maximal Manifolds of Non-negative Curvature: The Proof of Theorem

-The goal of this section is to show that we can always find a smooth $T^1$ action that commutes with the isometric $T^n$ action on the closed, simply-connected, non-negatively curved almost torus manifold.
-This $T^1$ action then extends the $T^n$ isometric action to a smooth $T^{n+1}$ action.

-Recall that by Theorem \ref{Spindeler}, $M$ decomposes as where $F$ is the characteristic submanifold fixed by $\lambda(F)$, $N$ is a $T^{n}$-invariant submanifold at maximal distance from $F$, and $E$ is the common boundary of their respective disk bundles.
+The goal of this section is to prove Theorem \ref{extend}.
+Recall that by Theorem \ref{Spindeler}, $M$ decomposes as where $F$ is a generalized characteristic submanifold fixed by a circle subgroup $C$ of $T^k$, $N$ is a $T^{k}$-invariant submanifold at maximal distance from $F$, and $E$ is the common boundary of their respective disk bundles.
+Moreover, by Corollary \ref{Ncyclic}, both $F$ and $N$ have cyclic fundamental group.

-We will prove the following theorem. \begin{theorem} Let $M^{2n+1}$ be a closed, simply-connected, non-negatively curved almost torus manifold.
-Then we can find a unique, smooth $S^1$ action that commutes with the isometric $T^n$-almost isotropy-maximal action on $M^{2n+1}$. \end{theorem}